stacklok/codegate-docs/README.md

 ## Contributing to docs

-We welcome contributions to the CodeGate documentation - if you find something missing, wrong, or unclear, please let us know via an issue or open a PR!
+We welcome contributions to the Stacklok documentation - if you find something missing, wrong, or unclear, please let us know via an issue or open a PR!

 Please review the [style guide](./STYLE-GUIDE.md) for help with voice, tone, and